kedro-org/kedro/docs/source/extend_kedro/common_use_cases.md

     == ADD YOUR CUSTOM NOTEBOOK COMMAND CODE HERE ==
 ```

 To inject additional CLI commands intended to be reused across projects, see [our plugin system](./plugins.md).
 An example of one such command is the `kedro viz run` command introduced by the [Kedro-Viz plugin](https://github.com/kedro-org/kedro-viz).
-This command is intended to work on every Kedro project and hence must be a standalone plugin.
+This command is intended to work on every Kedro project which is why it comes from a standalone plugin.

 ```{note}
 Your plugin's implementation can take advantage of other extension mechanisms such as Hooks.